freespek/solarkraft/README.md

  - Part 1: [A New Hope – Why Smart Contract Bugs Matter and How Runtime Monitoring Saves the Day][new hope]
  - Part 2: [Guardians of the Blockchain: Small and Modular Runtime Monitors in TLA+ for Soroban Smart Contracts][guardians]
  - Part 3: [How to Run Solarkraft][howto]
+ - Part 4: [The Force Awakens: Hybrid Blockchain Runtime Monitors][part4]
+ - Part 5: [The Rise of Model Checker: Verifying Blockchain Monitors In and Near Realtime][part5]

 ### Project Details